 - a.
 The total number of District employees compensated in the last pay period of the District's fiscal year as N/A. - b.
-The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as N/A. - c.
+The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as 1. - c.
 All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as N/A. - d.
-All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$57,702. - e.
-The District does not have any construction projects with a total cost of at least \$65,000 that are scheduled to begin on or after October 1 of the fiscal year being reported. - f.
+All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$12,991,040. - e.
+The District has construction projects with a total cost of \$22,895,000 that is scheduled to begin on or after October 1 of the fiscal year being reported. - f.
 The District did not amend its final adopted budget under Section 189.016(6), Florida Statutes.